hashicorp/structure-design-system/docs/components/guide-drawer.md

 ## Best Practices

-### Guide Drawers should...:
+### Guide Drawers:

-- ✅ Stay fixed to the right of the viewport on desktop, 12px of spacing below the header and on the right and bottom sides
+- The drawer container should be fixed to the right of the viewport on desktop, 12px of spacing below the header and on the right and bottom sides
-- ✅ Be easily dismissed through the "..." context menu in the upper right
+- The user should be able to easily dismiss the drawer through the "..." context menu in the upper right
-- ✅ Include a section title, a page title, and instructive copy
+- Use a section title, a page title, and instructive copy
-- ✅ Indicate the progress through the progress bar including milestones
+- Indicate the progress through the progress bar including milestones
-- ⛔️ Not be shown unless triggered by a Guide Trigger
+- The drawer should be hidden unless triggered by a Guide Trigger

-### Drawer section titles should...:
+### Drawer section titles:

-- ✅ Be short (preferably a single word for that feature)
+- Keep the title short (preferably a single word for that feature)
-- ✅ Be title-case
+- Use title-case
-- ✅ Match the step titles to help orient the user during multi-step tours
+- Make sure the page titles and step titles match to help orient the user during multi-step tours

-### Drawer content should...:
+### Drawer content:

-- ✅ Describe what the user is seeing on the screen
+- Content should describe what the user is seeing on the screen
-- ✅ Include instructions for what the user should do and why
+- Give the user instructions for what they should do and why
-- ✅ Include links to outside references such as Learn pages, Docs, API docs, videos, etc
+- Include links to outside references such as Learn pages, Docs, API docs, videos, etc
-- ✅ Rely on docs to provide depth of knowledge rather than distract from the page content
+- Rely on docs to provide depth of knowledge rather than distract from the page content
-- ✅ Give the user an expectation of time required ("About 10 minutes") next to the Start button when choosing features to tour
+- Give the user an expectation of time required ("About 10 minutes") next to the Start button when choosing features to tour
-- ⛔️ Never use acronyms or product-specific jargon without explaining them
+- Do not use acronyms or product-specific jargon without explaining them

-### Drawer progress bars should...:
+### Drawer progress bars:

-- ✅ Show a tooltip on hover showing the section title and "Step X of Y".
+- The progress bar should show a tooltip on hover showing the section title and "Step X of Y".
 Do not include the step copy elsewhere in the drawer.
-- ✅ Always end the last step showing the final milestone as completed and include congratulatory copy
+- Always end the last step showing the final milestone as completed and include congratulatory copy
-- ⛔️ Never show an empty progress bar.
-If a user is on step 1 of 3, think of it as 0 of 4 and show the bar 25% filled.
-This helps the user feel that just getting started is the first step.
+- Never show an empty progress bar when the user is on the first step.
+If they are on step 1 of 3, think of it as 0 of 4 and show the bar 25% filled.
+This helps the user feel that they've already started just by being in the right place.

 ## References